touchlab/DroidconKotlin/README.md

 events hosted by the Sessionize web application.
 These are specifically for Droidcon events, but can be forked and customized for anything run on Sessionize.

+## Kotlin 1.3.21 Updates!!

+With the release of Kotlin 1.3.20, the Jetbrains standard libraries support Gradle 4.10.2+.
+Now all libraries used in this app are their standard supported versions, and the app can be developed with Android Studio as well as Intellij.

 ## Libraries

 Kotlin multiplatform libraries used: